stolostron/rhacm-docs/_pages/vale_overview.md

 render_with_liquid: false
 ---

 Vale is a command-line tool that can check your writing against a set of style or grammar rules.
-You can use Vale in your workflow to improve the accuracy of your writing and fix styles issues before creating a PR.
+You can use Vale in your workflow to improve the accuracy of your writing and fix style issues before creating a PR.

 ## Installing Vale on macOS